Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Lyapunov Analysis and Partially Hyperbolic Sets - Finite-Time versus Asymptotic

-A{ SSUMPTION} 3.1 {\it For all $T$ and $\mathbf{x}$ under consideration, the forward and backward FTLE spectra are each non-degenerate.}

-This assumption simplifies the presentation.
-It will be modified for the subspace convergence proof presented later.
-We note however that distinctness is also related to integral separation and the stability of the Lyapunov exponents with respect to perturbations in the linearized system matrix, $D\mathbf{f}(x)$ \cite{Dieci}.
-In some of the application examples presented in section 6, there are degeneracies; however, these degeneracies occur in an initial ``transient" phase that is short relative to the time interval under consideration.
-Modifying the assumption to hold for $T\ge T_o$, for an appropriate value of $T_o$, is sufficient for applying the methodology we develop.
+We assume that the FTLEs are always distinct, i.e., non-degenerate.
+This assumption simplifies the presentation and is needed in slightly stronger form for the subspace convergence proof presented in \ref{appendixA}.
+We note that distinctness is also related to integral separation and the stability of the Lyapunov exponents with respect to perturbations in the linearized system matrix, $D\mathbf{f}(\mathbf{x})$ \cite{Dieci}.
+Later we accommodate degeneracies in an initial ``transient" phase that is short relative to the time interval under consideration by modifying the assumption to hold for $T\ge t_s$, for an appropriate value of the time $t_s$.

 The following subspaces, for $i=1,\dots,n$, can be defined by the orthonormal FTLVs